Career Quiz and Most Suitable Personality.

-In this career quiz, there are 10 questions that will analyze if the Patternmakers, Metal and Plastic career is right for you.
+In this career quiz, there are 10 questions that will give you a pretty good perspective on whether the career of a Patternmaker, Metal and Plastic is right for you.

 There are 3 answers to each question: Dislike, Okay and Like.

 Answer “Dislike” if you tell yourself “Ugh… Sounds boring” or “I’m not sure”